Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 - Used GitHub Pages to deploy the final version (https://sipostudent.github.io/Milestone-Project-2/).

-- All tests performed prior to deployment were redone on the deployed final version.
+- All the tests performed before deployment was processed a second time on the deployed final version.

 #### Identified-Issues